diegoflorenca/diegoflorenca/README.md

 ### 👋 Hi, I am Diego Felipe Florença!
 (He/Him)

-I am a Web Developer focused on Front-End, with Bachelor`s degree in Digital Design.
-Moreover, I was an entrepreneur and teacher in Brazil for ten years, working with design, web and technology.
-Furthermore, I am a detail-oriented individual with excellent organizational and problem-solving skills.
+Over the course of ten years, I gained extensive experience in design, web development, and technology as an entrepreneur, web developer, and teacher in Brazil.
+My Bachelor's degree in Digital Design and specialization in Front-End Web Development has provided me with the skills and knowledge necessary to excel in my field.
+Additionally, my exceptional organizational and problem-solving skills, along with my attention to detail, make me a valuable asset to any team.

-- 🔭 I’m currently looking for job as a front-end developer
+- 🔭 I've been working as a front-end developer at <a href="http://www.panevo.com" target="_blank">Panevo</a>
 - 🚀 I’m currently learning React, Next and TypeScript
 - 😁 Pronouns: He/Him